Meeting Target 12 to support children

 Learn more about Safe and Supported and the action plans.

-Ms Sue-Anne Hunter is the National Commissioner.
+The ongoing National Commissioner, Sue-Anne Hunter, started in the role on 1 September 2025.
 She is a Wurundjeri and Ngurai Illum Wurrung woman.
-She has extensive experience in governance and leadership.
+She has broad experience in governance and leadership.

 The National Commission Bill

-The National Commission for Aboriginal and Torres Strait Islander Children and Young People Bill 2026 (the Bill) was introduced to the Australian Parliament in February 2026.
+The National Commission for Aboriginal and Torres Strait Islander Children and Young People Bill 2026 was passed by the Parliament on 25 March 2026.

-The Bill draws on extensive consultation from Aboriginal and Torres Strait Islander peak bodies, leaders and communities.
+The Bill draws on wide consultation, including with Aboriginal and Torres Strait Islander peak bodies, leaders and communities.

 • Print